 - It provides opportunities for children to identify with the adult world.

-- Develop social skills: practising negotiation skills, turn taking and sharing.
+- Develop social skills: practicing negotiation skills, turn taking and sharing.
 Provides opportunities for working out problems and experimenting with solutions.

 - Encourages imagination: Children can be anyone and do anything in the pretend world.